datastring/forgetful-notes/content/_index.md

 The phrase "digital garden" comes up _often_ while browsing these notes.
 Surely I overuse it.
 That said, I still like it.
 It more closely describes what I envision this website to be: a carefully curated garden of digital notes.
 Having a reliable system on which to dump raw information is extremely useful.
 The idea of [[content/notes/Sweep Your Mind|sweeping]] one's mind is helpful to rid yourself of distractions from incorrectly prioritized tasks.

 Networked thinking can happen at many levels.
 A digital garden is a scalable way to transform seeds of information into original work and to go from collector to creator.
-A place where little changes accumulate and transform thoughts and ideas. [[notes/continuous care|Continuous care]].
-[Continuous care](notes/Continuous Care) in creating and maintaining a digital garden eventually yields fruits. (pun intended)
+A place where little changes accumulate and transform thoughts and ideas. [[notes/continuous care|Continuous care]] in creating and maintaining a digital garden eventually yields fruits. (pun intended)

 Gardens are _explorable_ rather than structured as a strictly linear stream of posts.
 They grow _slowly_ over time, rather than creating *"finished"* work that you never touch again.
 You revise, update, and change your ideas as they develop.